IAMconsortium/common-definitions/README.md

 This repository holds definitions and mappings for model-comparison projects using the IAMC data format.
 The aim is to provide a central location to facilitate reuse of definitions and mappings across projects.
 Read more about the [IAMC data format](https://docs.ece.iiasa.ac.at/iamc.html).

-## Project nomenclature
+This project uses the Python package [nomenclature-iamc](https://nomenclature-iamc.readthedocs.io) for management of codelists and validation of scenario data in the IAMC data format.

+## Codelists and mappings

-The folder `definitions` contains the project nomenclature, i.e., list of allowed variables and regions, for use in the validation workflow.
-See the **nomenclature** package for more information ([link](https://github.com/iamconsortium/nomenclature)).
+The folder `definitions` contains the "codelists", i.e., list of allowed variables and regions, for use in the validation workflow.
+In the IAMC community, the word "variable template" is also used to refer to the codelists for variables.

-The folder `mappings` contains models-specific region-processing mappings.
+The folder `mappings` contains models-specific processing and automated aggregation of regions from "native model regions" (as reported by a model) to "common regions" used for comparison and analysis of results.

 ## Model registration